mvcdigital/debbies-dogz/src/content/services/_index.md

   *Minimum two walks per week or one daycare.*
-boardingPrice: contact us for pricing
+boardingPrice: £40.00 per dog per night
 boardingText: Boarding is offered to existing walking and day care clients.
 Dogs will receive two walks per day and relax in a home-from-home environment.
 Any dog spending over 7 nights boarding will also receive a professional bath and brush with Becky at Woof and Go Dog Grooming prior to being returned home.
 A trial night or weekend will be required at least one month prior to boarding dates.
-trainingPrice: contact us for pricing
+trainingPrice: Contact us for pricing
 trainingText: With an extensive background in dog training, Debbie's Dogz also offers 121 training consultations, pre-puppy advice and 121 puppy/dog training.
 All training is rewards-based, using positive reinforcement to